mrward/mrward.github.com/source/_posts/2019-10-06-NuGetSupportInVisualStudioMac8-3.markdown

  - Browse
    - Used to search for and install NuGet packages.
 This is equivalent to the old Add NuGet Packages dialog.
  - Installed
    - Shows the installed NuGet packages.
+NuGet packages can be uninstalled from this tab.
  - Updates
    - Shows NuGet packages that have new versions available.
  - Consolidate
     - Shows NuGet packages that have multiple versions installed in the solution.
-Only available when managing NuGet packages for the solution.
+This is only available when managing NuGet packages for the solution.

-The Add Packages dialog has been removed and replaced with the Manage NuGet Packages dialog since you can do everything that was possible with the Add Packages dialog with the new dialog.
+The Add Packages dialog has been removed and replaced with the Manage NuGet Packages dialog since everything that was supported with the Add Packages dialog is available the new dialog.

-The Manage NuGet Packages dialog can be opened to manage the NuGet packages for the solution in the following ways:
+To manage the NuGet packages for the solution the Manage NuGet Packages dialog can be opened in the following ways:

  - Right click the solution in the Solution window and select **Manage NuGet Packages...**
- - Select **Project** - **Manage NuGet Packages...** when the solution is selected in the Solution window
+ - From the main menu select **Project** - **Manage NuGet Packages...**

 The Manage NuGet Packages dialog title is different depending on whether the NuGet packages are being managed for the solution or for the project.
-When managing packages for the solution the dialog title will be `Manage NuGet Packages – Solution`.
+When managing packages for the solution the dialog title will be **Manage NuGet Packages – Solution**.

 ### Managing NuGet Packages for a single project

 To manage NuGet packages for a single project the Manage NuGet Packages dialog can be opened in the following ways:

- - Right click the project in the Solution window and select Manage NuGet Packages...
+ - Right click the project in the Solution window and select **Manage NuGet Packages...**
    - This was added to make Visual Studio for Mac consistent with Visual Studio on Windows
  - Double click the Packages folder in the Solution window
- - Right click the Packages folder and select Manage NuGet Packages...
+ - Right click the Packages folder and select **Manage NuGet Packages...**
  - Double click the Dependencies folder in the Solution window.
      - In previous versions of Visual Studio for Mac this would not open the dialog
- - Right click the Depdendencies folder and select Manage NuGet Packages...
+ - Right click the Depdendencies folder and select **Manage NuGet Packages..**
  - Double click the NuGet folder underneath the Dependencies folder
- - Right click the NuGet folder, underneath the Dependencies folder, and select Manage NuGet Packages...
+ - Right click the NuGet folder, underneath the Dependencies folder, and select **Manage NuGet Packages...**
- - Select **Project** - **Manage NuGet Packages...** when the project is selected in the Solution window

-When managing NuGet packages for a single project the dialog title shows the project name `Manage NuGet Packages – ProjectName`.
+When managing NuGet packages for a single project the dialog title shows the project name **Manage NuGet Packages – ProjectName**.

 {% img /images/blog/NuGetSupportInVisualStudioMac8-3/ManageNuGetPackagesProject.png 'Manage NuGet Packages for Project' 'Manage NuGet Packages for Project' %}